pluja/awesome-privacy/README.md

 ### Browser Sync
 - [xBrowserSync](https://www.xbrowsersync.org/) - Browser syncing as it should be: secure, anonymous and free!

+### WebView
+- [Bromite WebView](https://www.bromite.org/system_web_view) - Bromite WebView is a version of Android System WebView with support for ad blocking and enhanced privacy.
+  - [WebView Switcher](https://github.com/Magisk-Modules-Repo/bromitewebview) - A tool for installing Bromite WebView on android 10+

 ## Photo Storage
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**